-The Section 179 Tax Break currently allows small business owners to deduct the full purchase price, up to $1 million, on qualifying equipment in 2018.
-Talk with your accountant for details about how this could lower liability on your 2018 return.
-(Note: Section 179 timeframes and limits can vary from year to year.
-This info covers the 2018 tax year only.
-Always verify current Section 179 guidelines before making a purchase.)
+The Section 179 Tax Break allows small business owners to deduct the full purchase price, up to $1,00,080, on qualifying equipment purchased in 2022.
+Talk with your accountant for details about how this could lower liability on your 2022 return.

-You plan to use the RB4000 on most or all jobs.
+You plan to use the Equipter 4000 on most or all jobs.

-Rental availability can be tricky, especially in areas with few rental companies.
-Owning an RB4000 gives you complete access to use it when and where you need it.
-And, because these roofing trailers are built to the highest quality standards, you can count on minimum downtime with your RB4000.
+Equipter 4000 rental availability can be tricky, especially in areas with few rental companies.
+Owning an Equipter 4000 gives you complete access to use it when and where you need it.
+And, because these roofing trailers are built to the highest quality standards, you can count on minimum downtime with your drivable, liftable dumpster.

-You will use the RB4000 to raise your marketing game.
+You will use the Equipter 4000 to raise your marketing game.

 You want to try before you buy.

-If you haven’t used an RB4000, a rental is a smart way to try it before making a big investment.
-Renting it for a few weeks will give you and crews a solid handle on using this specialized trailer and seeing how it will boost productivity, cut cleanup time, and help grow your bottom line.
+If you haven’t used an Equipter 4000, a rental is a smart way to try it before making a big investment.
+Renting it for a few weeks will give you and your crew a solid handle on using this specialized trailer and seeing how it will boost productivity, cut cleanup time, and help grow your bottom line.

-You will only use the RB4000 on specific projects.
+You will only use the Equipter 4000 on specific projects.

-Renting can be cost-effective if you’re only using the RB4000 occasionally, especially when you consider it saves labor costs and drastically reduces cleanup time.
+Renting can be cost-effective if you’re only using the Equipter 4000 occasionally, especially when you consider it saves labor costs and drastically reduces cleanup time.
 But renting for long periods costs considerably more than a purchase, with weekly rental rates running $600-800 per week.*

-Use our rental locator below to find a rental near you.
-If you can’t find a unit nearby, call us at 855-378-4783.
+You can also use our rental locator tool to find an Equipter 4000 rental near you.
+If you can’t find a unit nearby, call us at 717-661-3591.
 We maintain good relationships with our rental partners, so sometimes we can connect you with an opportunity not apparent through our rental database.

-**Based on financing options available September 2018.
+**Based on financing options available.
 Call for current rates.
-Your payment may be different based on several factors, including credit score.
-Financing subject to credit approval.
+Your payment may differ based on several factors, including credit score.
+Financing is subject to credit approval.